spielfigur/js-tests/README.md

 # js-tests

-Just some playing around with javascript...
+Just playing around with javascript...

 Following the Eloquent Javascript book from Marijn Haverbeke.